Ranjith2898/-Portfolio/README.md

 - Clean design suitable for resumes or GitHub Pages

 ## 🛠️ Technologies Used
-- HTML5
+- HTML
-- CSS3
+- CSS
-- JavaScript (Vanilla)
+- JavaScript

 ## 📂 Folder Structure